Rubrospinal tract

 Definition

-The rubrospinal tract originates from the red nucleus, which is located in the mid-brain, at the level of the superior colliculus.
-The tract decussates (or crosses the midline) at the same level, following which it descends in the lateral funiculus (or the lateral white column).
-The rubrospinal tract terminates at the alpha and gamma motor neuronal cell bodies in the anterior horns of the spinal cord.
+The red nucleus, situated in the midbrain at the level of the superior colliculus, serves as the origin of the rubrospinal tract.
+After decussating at the same level, the tract descends through the lateral funiculus of the spinal cord and terminates at alpha and gamma motor neuron cell bodies in the anterior horns of the spinal cord.

 Since, the red nucleus receives afferents from both cerebral cortex and the cerebellum, therefore the rubrospinal tract serves as an important indirect pathway through which cerebral cortex and cerebellum can modulate the activity of alpha and gamma lower motor neurons.